solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 same program that it is derived from.

 Account `Authority`: The true authority for the account.
 Let's take an example for a token account.
-A token account is a `PDA`, so the actual owner is itself.
-To update the token account, invoke signed has to be called in token program on behalf of the PDA.
-But the way token program has implemented the signing is cyclic, i.e if the authority wants to update the token account it owns, then they create a transaction updating the account, which inturn checks if the authority has signed the transaction.
+A token account is a `PDA` belonging to token program, so the actual owner is itself.
+To update the token account, invoke signed has to be called from token program with signer seeds of the PDA.
+But the way token program has implemented the signing is cyclic, i.e if the authority wants to update the token account it owns, then they create a transaction to update the account using a token program instruction, which inturn checks if the authority has signed the transaction.
 If the correct authority has signed the transaction, the token account PDA will call invoke signed to initiate the update.

 ## Detailed Design